-Effective December 1, 2018, funds from the OmniArts Trust have been gifted to The Arts of Starved Rock Country Fund.
-The contribution to the Starved Rock Country Community Foundation (SRCCF) will enable the entire arts community throughout the 3-county region to benefit from a strong support system, including a comprehensive arts-centric website.
+In early 2019, funds from the OmniArts Trust were gifted to The Arts of Starved Rock Country Fund.
+The contribution to the Starved Rock Country Community Foundation (SRCCF) enabled the entire arts community throughout the 3-county region to benefit from a strong support system, including a comprehensive arts-centric website.

 OmniArts, founded by Blouke Carus as the Illinois Valley Fine Arts Trust, has supported regional arts organizations, schools, and other arts-related initiatives with more than $250,000 since 1994.
 In recent years, OmniArts has become known for popular events such as OmniHonors, which celebrates lifetime achievements of local artists.
 In 2018 Ottawa was the host of OmniPrize, a three-day festival showcasing visual arts, theatre, film, and music.

 “We believe a thriving arts community is a key to economic development, attracting visitors, and providing a better quality of life in our communities,” explained Inga Carus, OmniArts spokesperson and trustee.
 “Our trustees, and trustees of the Starved Rock Community Foundation, agree that the greatest positive impact on our region will be made by transferring the funds from the OmniArts organization to the Community Foundation.”

 As part of the SRCCF, The Arts of Starved Rock Country Fund will be guided by an Advisory Council with representatives from the arts community throughout the region.